adi1998/BiomeRandomizer/README.md

-## More Dash Boons

-Adds new tier 2 dash boons for each god which upgrades the trail that Mel leaves behind after dashing.
-Includes synergies(duos/legendaries) with existing boons(where applicable).
+## [BETA] Biome Randomizer

+Adds a new Chaos Trial which let's you traverse the biomes in a random order.
+Each biome is selected based on the number of bosses defeated so the biomes appear in their respective order.

-Also supports Perfect rarity from the [Perfectoinist](https://thunderstore.io/c/hades-ii/p/Jowday/Perfectoinist/) mod
+Also supports Hades 1 biomes from [Zagreus Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/).
+It is recommended to finish the H1 story in that mod before trying out the randomizer.

+Note: To avoid breaking any saves this will only show up if you have already gotten the True Ending(credits) in Hades 2.

 ## Installation